BetonQuest/BetonQuest/docs/Participate/Overview.md

-#Contributing

-First of all, thank you for looking at this page! :smile:
+**First of all, thank you for looking at this page!** :smile:

+If you want to support BetonQuest, you have mainly two options:
+1. Spending money
+2. Spending time
+If you choose two, you decided to participate BetonQuest, and we really want to say thank you for that!

-You have numerous options to contribute to BetonQuest.
+You have numerous options to participate BetonQuest:
-Check this list to see what fits your skills:

 ##Reporting bugs
 You just need to follow the bug report template on GitHub to submit a bug report.
 Please give us __**all information that is requested in the template!**__